 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Pituitary Gland Tumor.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 About the pituitary gland

 The pituitary gland is a small gland located near the brain.
 This gland is often referred to as the “master endocrine gland” because it releases hormones that affect many bodily functions and because of its influence on the body’s other glands.
 The pituitary gland is controlled by the hypothalamus, a small structure also near the brain that is connected to the pituitary gland.
 A pituitary gland has two lobes, the anterior (front) and the posterior (back), and each lobe is responsible for releasing specific hormones.
 These different hormones include:

 Anterior pituitary lobe hormones

 Thyroid stimulating hormone (TSH) stimulates the thyroid gland, which helps regulate the body’s metabolism

 - Adrenocorticotrophic hormone (ACTH) controls the hormones released by the adrenal gland that support blood pressure, metabolism, and the body's response to stress

 - Gonadotropins (Follicle stimulating hormone or FSH and Luteinizing hormone or LH) stimulate production of sperm in a man’s testicles or eggs in a woman’s ovaries and regulate a woman's menstrual cycle

 - Growth hormone promotes growth of the long bones in the arms and legs, thickens the skull and bones of the spine, and causes the tissue over the bones to thicken.
 It also regulates body composition and bone density, as well as affects a number of different processes in adults

 Prolactin stimulates milk production in women after childbirth